geraud22/probe-schedule-client/README.md

     - devicestatus
     - devicedata

-As with any Python project, it is recommended to run this tool in a Virtual Environment.
+It is recommended to run this tool in a Virtual Environment.
 Requires [Python](https://www.python.org/downloads/) to be installed locally.
 - Create Virtual Environment (venv)
     ```